openfaas/openfaas.github.io/_posts/2019-08-06-serverless-static-sites.md

 Commit and push your changes and see how your function gets automatically built and deployed!

 ## Wrapping up
-The hugo template we showed today combined with the Ingress Operator and OpenFaaS Cloud(or GitLab CI/CD) allowed us to create a great way to build and host sites for your project's documentation, personal blogs and more.
+The Hugo template we showed today combined with the IngressOperator and OpenFaaS Cloud(or GitLab CI/CD) allowed us to create a great way to build and host sites for your project's documentation, personal blogs and more.
 I chose Hugo for today's blog post but you can create another template for your favorite tool.
 Check out this [static server](https://gitlab.com/matipan/static-server) for an easy way to serve the content built by your static site tool.

 Connect with us to discuss further or to share what you’ve built.